Kam-M/english-irregular-verbs/README.md

 This is the first version of this app.
 I am constantly changing the source code and updating list of available verbs.
 I try to combine learning programming and learning english :)

-Please check new version of the source code, available in separate repository.
+Please check new version of the source code where I have added test suites and switched to using database instead files (available in separate repository).